 Rebate |

-If you applied for and received a qualifying rebate—such as a Heat Pump Rebate—the amount of that rebate will appear as a credit (CR) on your bill for the month when it is applied to your account.
-Any balance carried over from a previous month's bill will be reduced by the size of your rebate in the calculation of your Net Balance Forward. |
+If you applied for and received a CWLP Energy Services Office Rebate such as a Toilet or Heat Pump Rebate—the amount of that Rebate will appear as a Credit (CR) on your bill.
+Any balance carried over from a previous month's bill will be reduced by the Rebate amount in the calculation of your Net Balance Forward. |

 Net Balance Forward |